Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Azure active directory and microsoft active directory are two different things
         - Microsoft active directory is what is installed onto a local on premisis server
         - **Azure AD connect** is then used to link the microsoft active directory with Azure AD connect
-        - Some applications may only run with microsoft active directory and not azure active directory
+        - Some applications (legacy applications) may only run with microsoft active directory and not azure active directory
+        - This connection allows users to make use of local microsoft active directory features as well as use the applications on Azure using the same user credentials